Schizophrenia Treatment Center for Adolescents Near Dallas, Texas

 How Do I Know if My Teen Needs Schizophrenia Treatment?

-If your teen is showing signs of confusion or disorganized thoughts, it may be an indicator of schizophrenia.
+• Confusion and Disorganized Thoughts: If your teen is showing signs of confusion or disorganized thoughts, it may be an indicator of schizophrenia.
 These symptoms can manifest as difficulty following conversations, incoherent speech, or trouble organizing their thoughts.
 If you notice these changes, seeking professional evaluation to address these issues effectively is important.

-Hallucinations involve seeing, hearing, or feeling things that aren’t there.
-If your teen is reporting or reacting to experiences that seem unreal, such as hearing voices or seeing things that others don’t, it could be a sign of schizophrenia.
+• Hallucinations: Hallucinations involve seeing, hearing, or feeling things that aren’t there.
+If your teen is reporting or reacting to experiences that seem unreal, such as hearing voices or seeing things others don’t, it could be a sign of schizophrenia.
 Promptly seeking professional help is crucial to address these symptoms effectively.

 BasePoint Academy Accepts health Insurance